Most Effective Products

 Dallisgrass Seed Heads

-After you have confirmed that the weed you are encountering is Dallisgrass, you can then move forward with inspection.
-During this phase, you will need to pinpoint the areas where Dallisgrass is concentrated and what the conditions of the area are.
-This will help you to determine where to focus your herbicide treatment.
+After you have confirmed that the weed you are encountering is dallisgrass, you can proceed with the inspection.
+During this phase, you will need to pinpoint the areas where dallisgrass is concentrated and the area's conditions.
+This will help you determine where to focus your herbicide treatment.

 Where to Inspect

-Walk around your lawn and observe where dallisgrass is concentrated and determine how big of an infestation you have on your lawn.
+Walk around your lawn, observe where dallisgrass is concentrated, and determine how big of an infestation you have on your lawn.
 Dallisgrass grows especially around areas that are warm and moist during the summertime.

 What To Look For

-Search for outbreaks of Dallisgrass weed.
-The weed appears in star-like clumps with seed stalks that have three to five finger-like segments that are covered with fine, silken hairs.
+Search for outbreaks of dallisgrass weed.
+The weed appears in star-like clumps with seed stalks with three to five finger-like segments covered with fine, silken hairs.

 Treatment

-Please be sure that when handling any type of herbicide, you are properly protecting your skin and eyes with safety equipment (Goggles, gloves and long-sleeved clothing)
+When handling any herbicide, make sure you are properly protecting your skin and eyes with the proper personal protective equipment (PPE).

 Mix and apply Celsius WG to control Dallisgrass